 Heroin is a highly addictive opiate that causes a rush of pain relief and euphoria followed by a relaxed state of being.
 However, a heroin overdose can lead to physical harm or death.
-For teen heroin users, it is important to understand how long heroin remains within the body.
+For teen heroin users, it is essential to understand how long heroin remains within the body.

 Heroin can be found in a urine test between one to four days following the last usage.

 Heroin usage can be detected by testing hair follicles for up to 90 days after the last use.
-It is also important to note that people who have used heroin for prolonged periods of time will have greater hair detection.
+It is also important to note that people who have used heroin for prolonged periods will have greater hair detection.

 Identifying Teen Heroin Use